mattcolman/phaser-manifest-loader/README.md

 Drop your audio into the audio folder and provide the name of the file (without the filetype) in the audio array of the manifest.
 It will auto-detect the filetype.

 ## Loading Fonts
-The font loader uses (Web Font Loader)[https://github.com/typekit/webfontloader].
+The font loader uses [Web Font Loader](https://github.com/typekit/webfontloader).
 Use their standard config object in your manifest.

 ## Loading Spritesheets and Texture Atlases
 Sprites and atlases use [atlasJSONArray](http://phaser.io/docs/2.6.2/Phaser.Loader.html#atlasJSONArray) type from Phaser.
 Make sure you name both the png and json file with the same name, then provide that name in the spritesheets array of the manifest.